awslabs/gluonts/docs/getting_started/background.md

 the future.
 Trivially, in time series forecasting we want to predict the future values of a given time series.

-For example, in electricy production it is very important that demand and supply are in balance.
+For example, in electricity production it is very important that demand and supply are in balance.
 Thus, producers anticipate consumer demand for electricity and plan production capacity accordingly.
 In other words, producers rely on accurate time series forecasting of consumer demand for electricity to